If you're looking for anime similar to Tale of Genji, you might like these titles. All recommendations are made by Anime-Planet users like you!

 When Makoto saw Kotonoha on the train one day, he fell in love at first sight.
 Luckily, his classmate Sekai’s nosy personality ensures him an introduction to his crush, and soon the two begin to date.
 However, Kotonoha isn’t the only one with eyes for Makoto - a fact that any horny teenager would be delighted with.
 With endless temptations, lies and heartbreak at every turn, Makoto and Kotonoha’s relationship will soon be put to the ultimate test...

-School Days and Tale of Genji both share a male lead that gets in a bit over their head due to their own actions with women.
-While one is political and the other is more modern in tone, both share a tragic sense of storytelling and the consequences of ones actions.
-Tale of Genji shows a classical view of one of the first representations of a novel and a hero (save for older publications such as the bible) while School Days shows us a modern version of an unfaithful romance and what can happen in a visceral sense.
-Genji is haunted by the loss of his mother for every romance that he succumbs to, while Makoto seems to not be able to maturely cope with what it really means to be in a relationship with a woman, decending into masogeny.
-I enjoyed the emotional contents and social relavence of both stories and am better off because of the morals implied in both.
+While the setting for School Days and Tale of Genji couldn't be more different in time (one relatively modern and one in Japan from centuries ago); both share a male lead that gets in a bit over their head due to their own actions with women.
+While Genji is very atmospheric and a historical piece, School Days is an unconventional high school romance with tragic elements.
+Both share a dark but realistic sense of storytelling and the consequences of one's actions in multiple relationships.
+Tale of Genji shows a classical view of one of the first representations of a novel (some would even say it is the first ever fan fiction); while School Days shows us a modern version of an unfaithful romance and what can happen in a visceral sense.
+Genji is haunted by the loss of his mother for every romance that he succumbs to, while Makoto seems to not be able to maturely cope with what it really means to be in a relationship with a woman, decending into mysogeny and philandering mindless sex.
+I enjoyed the emotional contents and social relevence of both stories and am better off because of the morals implied in both.